 The Lakewatch program is made possible through the dedication of its volunteers and Alberta Environment employees.
-Shelley Manchur, Mike Bilyk, Brian Jackson, John Willis and Doreen LeClair from Alberta Environment were instrumental in funding, training and organizing data.
-Jean-Francois Bouffard was our summer field coordinator and was an excellent addition to the program.
-Our volunteers for Garnier Lake were Neil Guay from Canadian Natural Resources Ltd. and James Capjack of Petrovera Inc. Francine Forrest, Jean-Francois Bouffarc, and Théo Charette helped in report writing.
-Without the dedication of these people and the interest of cottage owners and local industry, Lakewatch would not have occurred.
-Financial support from Alberta Environment, the Lakeland Industry & Community Association (LICA) and the Summer Temporary Employment Program (STEP) were essential in 2003.
+Project Manager, Shelley Manchur, Technicians, Mike Bilyk, Brian Jackson, John Willis, and Doreen LeClair from Alberta Environment were instrumental in funding, training people and organizing with Lakewatch data.
+Heather Jones was our summer field technician and volunteer coordinator and was a valuable addition to the program.
+Heather Jones and Ron Zurawell prepared this report.
+James Capjack Environmental Coordinator for Canadian Natural Resource Limited was our volunteer at Blue Lake (Garnier Lake, South Basin) and made sampling possible through the dedication of his time and of course watercraft.
+The Lakewatch program was financially supported by Alberta Environment, and Lakeland Industry and Community Association (LICA).